Skip to main content

 The History & Evolution of Checkers (Draughts)

-From the ancient game of Alquerque to William Payne's 1756 Laws of the Game — explore the complete origin of checkers and play by the original historical rules.
+From the ancient game of Alquerque to William Payne's 1756 Laws of the Game — explore the complete origin of checkers and draughts, and play by the original historical rules.

 Where Did Checkers Come From?
 The Ancient Roots

-The evolution of draughts began when European players adapted Alquerque onto the 64-square chessboard around 1100 CE in France, giving rise to what the French called Fierges — the direct forerunner of traditional checkers as we know it today.
+The evolution of draughts began when European players adapted Alquerque onto the larger 64-square chessboard around 1100 CE in France — a pivotal development giving rise to what the French called Fierges, the direct forerunner of traditional checkers.
+This transformation from the ancient ancestor game to the retro board game beloved today took centuries of gradual refinement across cultures.

 c.
 1400 BCE